 Not only is Jurong East the largest swimming complex in Singapore, but it’s also got the best water park facilities.
 There are water slides, a massive wave pool, and water sprays from the rock caverns. plus a super-awesome lazy river. **Do note that these facilities are currently not open – it’s just the lap pool at the moment**

 Jurong East Swimming Complex, 21 Jurong East Street 31, Singapore 609517

 For a cheap as chips outdoor day out with the children, then be sure to read our rundown of Singapore’s best public swimming pools and complexes.
 So much fun!

 Singapore Wake Park is the country’s only cable-ski park built in a lagoon.
 Housed at Singapore East Coast Park, it promises fun and splashes for both beginners and experienced riders aged six upwards.

 Take to the water for a fun active day out with the family.
-There are several PAssion WaVes dotted around the island but for the views we like Marina Bay.
-Don’t forget sunscreen!
+There are several PAssion WaVes dotted around the island but for the views, we like Marina Bay.
+Don’t forget the sunscreen!

 Skills, fun, teamwork, a sense of accomplishment… sports are awesome for so many reasons!
 They’re the perfect outdoor activities for kids in our humble opinion.

 Suitable for kids aged four to 14 years, The Rock School has outdoor rock walls with child-friendly handholds, bright colours and gentle wall profiles.
 You can escape to the indoor bouldering and rope walls if the weather turns.

 The Rock School, locations at Bedok and Tampines

 88. Do a few laps at The Karting Arena